Big Show: United States Champion (2003–2005)

 At No Mercy on October 19, Big Show defeated Eddie Guerrero for the WWE United States Championship.
-He was a part of Lesnar's team at Survivor Series on November 16, but was eliminated by John Cena.
-He was the last man eliminated by Chris Benoit at the Royal Rumble on January 25, 2004 and failed to win a triple threat match for a WWE Championship match at WrestleMania XX at No Way Out on February 15.
+Big Show was a part of Lesnar's team at Survivor Series on November 16, but was eliminated by John Cena.
+Big Show was the last man eliminated by Chris Benoit at the Royal Rumble on January 25, 2004 and failed to win a triple threat match for a WWE Championship match at WrestleMania XX at No Way Out on February 15.
 At WrestleMania on March 14, Big Show lost the United States Championship to Cena.

 On the April 15 episode of SmackDown!, Big Show promised to quit if he lost to Guerrero that night, which he did, and, believing that Torrie Wilson had laughed at him for losing, upended her car and threatened to throw her off a ledge.
 SmackDown!
 General Manager Angle ascended the ledge to try to talk some reason into Big Show, but he chokeslammed Angle off the ledge, (kayfabe) concussing him, breaking his leg and causing the back of Angle's head to bleed.
-He was not seen or mentioned on television for months as he underwent knee surgery.
+Big Show was not seen or mentioned on television for months as he underwent knee surgery.
 In August, Big Show was reinstated by new general manager Theodore Long as he interfered during a lumberjack match between Guerrero and Angle on the September 9 episode of SmackDown!.
 Big Show had a choice to face either Guerrero or Angle at No Mercy on October 3, choosing to fight Angle, turning face in the process.
 Big Show defeated Angle at No Mercy.
-In the weeks before the match, he claimed to have "lost his dignity" when Angle tranquilized him in the middle of the ring using a dart gun and shaved his head on the fifth anniversary episode of SmackDown!.
-At Armageddon on December 12, he defeated Angle, Mark Jindrak and Luther Reigns in a handicap match.
+In the weeks before the match, Big Show claimed to have "lost his dignity" when Angle tranquilized him in the middle of the ring using a dart gun and shaved his head on the fifth anniversary episode of SmackDown!.
+At Armageddon on December 12, Big Show defeated Angle, Mark Jindrak and Luther Reigns in a handicap match.